KhronosGroup/glTF/specification/2.0/README.md

 All large data for meshes, skins, and animations is stored in buffers and retrieved via accessors.

-An *accessor* defines a method for retrieving data as typed arrays from within a bufferView.
-The accessor specifies a component type (e.g. `FLOAT`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array element.
-The accessor also specifies the location and size of the data within the bufferView using the properties `byteOffset` and `count`. count specifies the number of attributes within the bufferView, *not* the number of bytes.
+An *accessor* defines a method for retrieving data as typed arrays from within a `bufferView`.
+The accessor specifies a component type (e.g. `5126 (GL_FLOAT)`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array element.
+The accessor also specifies the location and size of the data within the `bufferView` using the properties `byteOffset` and `count`.
+The latter specifies the number of attributes within the `bufferView`, *not* the number of bytes.

 All accessors are stored in the asset's `accessors` dictionary property.